savina-chan/rate-my-class/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

-1. as non-registered user, I can register a new account with the site
+1. As non-registered user, I can register a new account with the site.
-2. as a user, I can log in to the site
+2. As a user, I can log in to the site.
-3. as a user, I can create a new grocery list
+3. As a user, I can browse a list of all available computer science courses.
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a user, I can view detailed information and reviews for a specific course.
-5. as a user, I can add items to an existing grocery list
+5. As a user, I can submit a new review for a course I've taken.
-6. as a user, I can cross off items in an existing grocery list

 ## Research Topics